 Not all kayaks are capable of overnight camping trips.
 Most sit-on-top kayaks are meant for day trips as they’re shorter, slower, and tend to not perform as well as sleeker sit-in models.

 The other big issue is that these designs lack the storage space you need for long expeditions.
-Some bigger sit-on-tops may be capable of overnight journeys, but in most cases, you’ll want to use a touring kayak if possible.
+Some big sit-on-top kayaks may be capable of overnight journeys, but in most cases, you’ll want to use a touring kayak if possible.

 These boats tend to be more expensive, but the improved performance and storage space is invaluable.